 Graduating high school students may apply to the program.
 There are no prerequisites.
 It is desirable to be computer literate and know how to use word processing and spreadsheets.
-If Anatomy and Physiology is taken at another institution, a minimum of four (4) semester credits (SC) are required providing that all body systems are covered.

-The associate's degree requires 23 SC of general education requirements that may be taken prior to or as co-requisites to the professional program.
+The associate's degree requires 27 SC of general education requirements that may be taken prior to or as co-requisites to the professional program.
 The professional courses (68 SC) are required to complete the program.
 Individualized curriculum will be developed for each student.